ankurgohain/ankurgohain/README.md

 Hello there!
 I'm Ankur, a second-year computer science student currently in SRM Ramapuram, Chennai.
 Here's some details about me!

-🔭 I’m currently working on: OCR models
+🔭 I’m currently working on: Backend Payment API

-🌱 I’m currently learning: Formal Language and Automata
+🌱 I’m currently learning: DSA and Django

 💬 Ask me about: My third eye